sapphirecat/quilt-draw/PLANS.md

 whether that's a simple A/B checkerboard (and 2-block limit) at first, or a complete set of tools for putting blocks on the preview.

+Copy/paste would be useful,
+or at least a Duplicate to New Block operation.

 ### On-the-Point Mode

 Add a "quilt background color," and paint blocks rotated at 45° on the preview.

+### Flexible Sashing

+Various ideas:

+- "Horizontal Only" and "Vertical Only" option (vs "Main" on/off)
+- Non-square blocks, allowing fake sashing by integrating it into a 4x5 block.
+- Window-box pattern (vs "Cross" which puts squares at the intersections)

 ## Load/Save

 As quilts get more complex,
 it would be nice to be able to save and restore them.
+Even if this is only using local storage at first.

+## Physical construction assistance

+- Size estimator: if a square (cell) is 3 inches, what size is the whole quilt?
+- Yardage estimator